Serious Sam Double D: Serious Sam Double D XXL

 In a two-part "Gun Diary" series of videos publicized between January and February 2013, Fouts explained the additions made to XXL.
-By February, he lent most of his work time to marketing efforts for the game.
-Ajanovic, Johnson and Rosenthal also worked on this version in their respective capacities.
+By February, he devoted most of his work time to marketing efforts for the game.
+Ajanovic, Johnson, and Rosenthal also worked on this version in their respective capacities.
 A launch trailer was released alongside XXL.
 Devolver Digital released the game through Xbox Live Arcade on February 20, 2013, co-publishing it with Mastertronic.
 Mommy's Best Games held a launch event titled "Shave and a Haircut 8-Bit" in March in Louisville, Kentucky, and invited local game developers to showcase their work.
 At the time, Fouts stated that XXL was likely to arrive on personal computers at some point.
 In June 2013, he started porting the game to the platform, cleaning up hard-coded elements, and after a break continued development in September.
 XXL was released on Steam on October 21, 2013, as a free update for existing owners of Double D, which remained playable separately.
 The Serious Sam Collection, a physical compilation of Serious Sam games including XXL for Xbox 360, was released by Mastertronic and Maximum Games in July 2013.
 The game was altered to run directly off the disc and without requiring a connection to the Xbox Live services, which was otherwise a requirement of XNA-based games.
 Fouts believed that this was the first time an XNA game had been distributed physically.
 XXL continued to "sell well" through 2015, although sales had been declining.
 The Xbox 360 version was delisted from Xbox Live Arcade shortly after Mastertronic filed for administration in November 2015.